Research work in the physical sciences can range from astrophysics to meteorology and a PhD will be important for your career progression

 Income figures are intended as a guide only.

-Research scientists typically work a 37-hour week, although extra hours may be required to meet deadlines.
-In academia, irregular hours may occasionally be required because of the responsibility for postgraduate students.
-Researchers in industry may have to work to fit in with shift patterns and commercial deadlines.
+Research scientists typically work a 37-hour week, although extra hours may be required to meet deadlines and when carrying out experiments.
+You may work longer hours in academia because of the responsibility for postgraduate students but there may be flexibility in start and finish times.

 What to expect